MaximEremenko/Utilities/README.md

 - **PCA KDE Tool:**
   Utilizes Kernel Density Estimation (KDE) as part of the RMC analysis.

 - **PCA SDE Tool:**
   Utilizes Surface Density Estimation (SDE) as part of the RMC analysis.

 - **Slice Diffuse 3D RMCProfile Tool:**
-  Tool to make slices of RMCProfile Diffuse 3D dat files
+  Tool to make slices of RMCProfile Diffuse 3D dat files.

+- **Background Remover:**
+  Interactive app for removing white or near-white backgrounds from images.
+Supports PNG, JPEG, and TIFF formats.
+Useful for preparing images for presentations or further analysis.

 ## How to Contribute

 Feel free to open issues or submit pull requests if you have improvements or bug fixes.